A surprising way to reduce the cost of replacing a book

 When I had gathered all the information, I typed the title into the Amazon.com search engine.
 I was both shocked and thrilled to see that Amazon did indeed have many copies of the textbook.
 They had the exact edition for which I was looking.
 My son was able to look at the picture on Amazon and verify that it was the correct textbook.
 I sent a quick email to a few of the sellers to see who was carrying the special Florida edition that I needed.
 Then I read the condition of the books from the various sellers.
 I purchased a second hand textbook from Amazon, and it was delivered to me in under ten days.
 The cost of the textbook and the shipping totaled $20.49.
 I had saved myself $48.51, and I couldn't have been happier.
 Furthermore, the book arrived in such good condition.
 It looked brand new, so the school was very happy, too.
 Amazon had saved me money on many books that I enjoyed reading.
 Now I knew that they would cut my costs in replacing lost school books, too.

 I have since discovered that if I can't find a school textbook on Amazon.com, I do not need to give up the search.
 BarnesandNoble.com also sells school textbooks.
 They offer a nice savings on new textbooks and a hefty discount on used copies.
-Ebay.com. and Half.com are also websites that can be checked to see if anyone is selling the desired textbook.
-It takes a little effort, but the search through all four websites can be completed in about twenty minutes.
+Ebay.com. is also a site that can be checked to see if anyone is selling the desired textbook.
+It takes a little effort, but the search through all three websites can be completed in about twenty minutes.
 It can mean big savings if the search is successful.

 Take the Next Step: